cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 In this case, an "outer" closed loop (or, intent-assurance close loop) would detect gaps between target service objectives set by intents and actual observed service characteristics, find and proposed candidate mitigation solutions to soften the observed deviation, and drive the enforcement of the mitigation in the network.
-Finding such solutions would rely on "inner loops" that include an NDT: for example, prospective solutions would be proposed, their impacts on services evaluated by the NDT acting as a "sandbox” in virtual space, and the process would be repeated until a satisfactory solution is found.
+Finding such mitigations would rely on multiple "inner loops" that include an NDT: for example, prospective solutions would be proposed, their impacts on services evaluated by the NDT acting as a "sandbox” in virtual space, and the process would be repeated until a satisfactory solution is found.
 At that point, the known-good solution is passed